lazy-goose/obsidian-notes/Server/RSS networking 2.md

 --
 REST???

-REST - Representational state transfer: architectrul style for implementing IP
+REST - Representational state transfer: architectrul style for implementing API

 1 - Client-server: server is different from client, API 2 - Statelessness: independent requests, they do not know each other], only client contains all necessart information